 Erin Kelly Ashworth

 The centre is managed by Erin Kelly Ashworth, RYT 500.
 Erin is a yoga teacher certified with Yoga Alliance.
-Erin has been practicing yoga for 14 years and teaching for seven years.
+Erin has been practicing yoga for 15 years and teaching for eight years.
 Erin has completed training in Hatha and Vinyasa Flow with Frog Lotus International, her advanced Ashtanga yoga teacher training with Yogacharya Lalit Kumar of Himalaya Valley Yoga, Restorative Yoga with Judith Hanson Lasater and Yin Yoga with Bernie Clark.
 She also specialises in Yoga & Mindfulness for Children, Yoga for people with Learning Difficulties, ADHD and Autism Spectrum, and Prenatal Yoga for Conscious and Sacred Birthing.
-She has also completed a Professional Qualification in the Therapeutic Use of Mindfulness accredited by the Irish Mindfulness Institute.
+She has also completed a Professional Qualification in the Therapeutic Use of Mindfulness accredited by the Irish Mindfulness Institute and is an accredited HypnoBirthing Educator.
 Her advanced yoga teacher training has provided her with the knowledge to use yoga to manage symptoms associated with various conditions.

 “After participating in aerobic sports for many years, I started practicing yoga and became instantly intrigued with my improved endurance, balance, flexibility and strength.
 I found it helpful in managing stress and used it as a holistic remedy for inflammation.
 My work led to courses in disabilities studies and mental health and I became aware of mindfulness.
 After seven years of practicing yoga, I decided I wanted to share the benefits of yoga as a qualified instructor.”